buildit-Io/Welcome/README.md

 If not, you can follow this *general* steps to activate the terminal
 1. Naviagate to the top bar.
-2. Go through the drop down menus of each segement.
+2. Go through the drop down menus of each segment.
 	* For Visual Studio, you can find this under *Tools* > *Command Line* > *Developer Command Prompt*.
 	* For Visual Studio Code, you can find this under *View* > *Terminal*
 	* For Jetbrain IDEs, you can find this under *View* > *Tool Windows* > *Terminal*